LSU could soon be able to directly pay its athletes pending a judge's ruling on ongoing settlement

 “I think it remains an open question, legally,” Metzinger added.

-While there is no deadline for the judge to make a final decision on NCAA v.
-House, the settlement says the revenue-sharing model would go into effect on July 1 if approved.
+While there is no deadline for the judge to make a final decision on House v.
+NCAA, the settlement says the revenue-sharing model would go into effect on July 1 if approved.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.